 Five separate programs (listed below) are offered during Session One.
 These are one week programs with no residential component.
 All students must commute to the camp.
 Students from outside of Denver who want to attend a Session One program are encouraged to stay with a relative or friend in the Denver area.

-2D Animation/ Illustration – Students learn methods to mix traditional media and use a variety of digital tools.
-Traditional tools encourage students to be inventive and to make original imaginative character illustrations in a setting.
+2D Animation/ Illustration – PROGRAM FULL, WAITLIST ONLY.
+Students will explore digital illustration, mixed media, and 2D Animation.
+Traditional tools encourage students to be inventive and to make original imaginative character illustrations in a digital setting.
 The class moves between traditional media approaches to realize the movement created using computers and software programs, such as Adobe Photoshop, Illustrator and After Effects.
 The animation reel from the 2019 camp program can be viewed on our Youtube channel here.

 Audio Production/ Ableton Live – Explore the world of mixing, mastering, and recording sound in our industry standard recording studios.
 Students will also learn to produce music using Ableton Live from CU Denver faculty member Lorne Bregitzer, one of the only certified Ableton Live trainers in Colorado.

 Comic Book Character Design – Students explore the dynamics of comic book/manga character development through a study of the imagery of leading cartoonists who have been at the forefront of depicting some of the most memorable characters in comic books and manga.
 An exploration into how comic book characters are drawn, inked and colored will be the main focus of this fun and creative workshop.

 Photography – Students learn the fundamentals of photography in a fun interactive class.
 From the darkroom to the digital lab, students learn the technical and conceptual skills that are necessary to produce meaningful and provocative photographs.
 Downtown Denver and the beautiful Auraria Campus will serve as inspiration as students utilize CU Denver's exceptional photography facilities and learn from talented photography professors.

 Session Two a two week program and has an optional residential component.